basiliscos/p5-GDB-bt/README.md

 - 5.30 (non threaded, linux)
 - 5.32 (non-threaded, linux)

+If it works on your perl and it is not listed here, please, let us know.

 # INTERNALS

 The main script is written in Python, as gdb out of the box has official Python-bindings.